Erlemar/dswok/General ML/Regularization.md

 ---
 Regularization is a technique used in machine learning to prevent overfitting by adding a penalty term to the loss function.
 It discourages learning a more complex or flexible model, to favor a simpler, more generalizable one.

 Regularization refers to a set of techniques used in machine learning to prevent overfitting and improve the generalization of models.
-A common way of apply regularization is adding a penalty term to the loss function, but there are many other methods, some of which are model-agnostic.
-In general, regularization aim to:
+A common way of applying regularization is adding a penalty term to the loss function, but there are many other methods, some of which are model-agnostic.
+In general, regularization aims to:

 1. Prevent overfitting
 2. Improve model generalization